Extreme heat, unhealthy air hits Chicago Friday

 For suburban cooling centers and heat information, check county or local health and emergency management websites.

-Some parts of Chicago and other cities are going to be much hotter depending on a number of factors, including a scarcity of trees.
+Some parts of Chicago and other cities will be much hotter, depending on a number of factors, including a scarcity of trees.

 On Friday, hundreds of volunteers will be driving around the city with devices attached to their cars to take heat and humidity measurements as part of a national climate study on heat islands.